gohugoio/hugo/docs/content/templates/rss.md

 By default, the RSS feed is limited to **15** items.
 You may override the default by using the `rssLimit` [site configuration variable](/overview/configuration/).

+### Choosing Content Format

+By default, the RSS feed contains only article summaries.
+You may override the default by using the `rssSummary` [site configuration variable](/overview/configuration/).

 ## The Embedded rss.xml
 This is the default RSS template that ships with Hugo.
 It adheres to the [RSS 2.0 Specification][RSS 2.0].